 How can fire departments and non-affiliated EMS organizations get access to the National Fire Protection Association (NFPA) guidelines?

 The AFG Program Office partnered with NFPA to provide free links to the NFPA guidelines throughout the AFG application period.
 Links to the NFPA guidelines are in the AFG Program Guidance.
-A dedicated NFPA Web portal has also been established at www.nfpa.org/nfpaafg2012/.
+A dedicated NFPA Web Portal has been established.

 Are AFG applicants required to be in compliance with the National Incident Management System (NIMS) either to apply for AFG funding or to successfully receive an AFG award?